conda/conda/CONTRIBUTING.md

    This command will create a project-specific base environment at `.\devenv`.
 If the environment already exists, this command will just quickly activate the already-created `.\devenv` environment.

+## Conda Contributor License Agreement

+### Process

+New contributors should email kfranz@anaconda.com to request a Contributor License Agreement that can be electronically signed.
+A signed contributor license agreement for a pull request author needs to be on file with Anaconda, Inc. for pull requests to be merged.
+A record of signatories is kept in the `.cla-signers` file in the project root.

+### Individual Contributor License Agreement

+TODO: Include full CLA text here.